Approaching a Bristol model: Preliminaries: symmetric extensions, their iterations, and more

 \begin{definition} Let $\kappa$ be a regular cardinal, $\{A_\alpha\mid\alpha<\kappa^+\}\subseteq[\kappa]^\kappa$ is called a \textit{permutable family} if it is almost disjoint, that is for $\alpha\neq\beta$, $\sup(A_\alpha\cap A_\beta)<\kappa$, and for every $I\in[\kappa^+]^{<\kappa^+}$ there is a pairwise disjoint family $\{B_\xi\mid\xi\in I\}$ such that $B_\xi=^*A_\xi$ and \end{definition}

 We call $\{B_\xi\mid\xi\in I\}$ as in this definition a \textit{disjoint approximation}, and in the case where $B_\xi\subseteq A_\xi$, we say it is a \textit{disjoint refinement}.
-Note that these always exist, by a standard transfinite recursion argument using the regularity of $\kappa$.
+Note that both of these always exist, as long as $|I|\leq\kappa$, by a standard transfinite recursion argument using the regularity of $\kappa$.

 \begin{proposition} If $\cA$ is a permutable family of subsets of a regular cardinal $\kappa$, then it implements every bounded permutation of $\kappa^+$. \end{proposition} \begin{proof} Let $\Pi$ be a bounded permutation of $\kappa^+$, fix $\eta<\kappa^+$ such that $\Pi$ does not move any ordinals above $\eta$.
 Next, set $I=\eta$ and let $\{B_\xi\mid\xi<\eta\}$ be a disjoint refinement.
 Now let $\pi$ be the function which is the order isomorphism from $B_\alpha$ to $B_\beta$ when $\Pi(\alpha)=\beta$, and the identity elsewhere.
 Easily, $\pi$ implements $\Pi$. \end{proof}